Skip to content

 Arbitrage has low outcome risk on a completed arb, but high operational risk.
 Limits, voided legs, price movement, stake errors, and account restrictions can turn clean spreadsheet profit into a messy afternoon.

 Modeling has outcome variance because bets can lose even when the price is good.
-That is why CLV, no-vig comparison, and disciplined sizing matter.
+That is why closing line value, no-vig comparison, and disciplined sizing matter.

 Should bettors choose arbitrage or modeling?